Table tennis | KTP Racquet Club | ExBulletin

 Rental of ball throwers

 Our Joola iPong Master V300 ball launcher is available to rent for both members and non-members.
-This is a unique machine with a variety of options for players of all levels who want to train on their own.
+This is a unique machine with a variety of options for players of all levels who want to train alone.
 The machine has options for topspin, backspin, oscillation and frequency.

 Half hour rental: $5* for members/$7 for non-members